KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 61-62: March 18-19, 2017

 **Today's Progress**:  Created mockups for about-me and about-me-hobbies pages.
-My portfolio design is coming along
+My portfolio design is coming along.
+Started outlining the project files.
+Couldn't wait to start coding!!!

 **Technology used**: Illustrator

 **Thoughts:** Design is really not my strength.
 And this is exactly why I need to keep working on it.
+Decided to use Node and Express for my project.
+Found awesome responsive sidebar for Bootstrap that will work perfectly for this project.
+Credit: http://bootsnipp.com/snippets/featured/responsive-navigation-menu

-**Link to work:** <a href="https://github.com/KatyaRobinson/portfolio-new">Portfolio mockups commit</a>
+**Link to work:** <a href="https://github.com/KatyaRobinson/portfolio-new">Portfolio Website</a>